Games Art and Design BA (Hons)

 - Be involved in live briefs and collaborative projects such as games jams, both within Norwich and internationally where teams work together to build games from scratch under a deadline.

-- Work with technical-minded BSc (Hons) Games Development students to inspire and elevate each other’s projects.
+- Collaborate with technical-minded BSc (Hons) Games Development students to inspire and elevate each other’s projects.

 - Engage in professional networking through our high-profile visiting speakers, or at major events like Develop: Brighton, Women in Games, Ukie Conference and Norwich Games Festival.